 Keep an eye on your health

 That leads us on nicely to our next point.
 Depending on your finances, you can buy a number of different medical supplies to keep you fit and healthy in the field.
-While bandages, splints, and painkillers are an absolute must for newcomers, we’d recommend you pick up an IFAK and a CMS or Survivor Kit as soon as you can.
+While salewas, splints, and painkillers are an absolute must for newcomers, especially for fixing up heavy bleeds, we’d recommend you pick up a CMS or Survivor Kit as soon as you can.
 The latter two products will allow you to reattach your limbs if they are blacked out during combat.